polarwinkel/TeXercise/README.md

 ### Dependencies

-All dependencies can be installes on a debian-besed system with `apt install`
+All dependencies can be installed on a debian-besed system with `apt install`, on other systems with pip:

 - `python3`
 - `python-flask`